iatek/bootstrap-google-plus/README.md

  - about modal
  - element examples

-To use, just place theme.css after your bootstrap 3 css.
-This and other Bootstrap templates are available at: http://bootply.com/templates
+To use, just place theme.css after your Bootstrap 3 CSS.
+This and other Bootstrap templates are available at: http://www.bootstrapzero.com